weinberg/SQLToy/README.md

 # jsdb

-A very simple in-memory relational database to demonstrate how JOINs work in SQL.
+SQL operations written in Javascript to demonstrate how JOINs work in SQL.

 # What is a Join?